 Training for a half or full marathon sounds intimidating, but the benefits are invaluable.
 This is my advice for other dental students who are interested in fitting running into their schedules:

 - Find a course that you feel excited about running.
 The chance to be in an inspiring natural or urban setting is good motivation for running.
+Buy some new running gear such as these Vessi vegan shoes to make you feel motivated.

 - Don’t hesitate to register for a race.
 Making the commitment provides incentive to find time in your schedule to train.